 My feral mama cat has a litter of 5 kittens that are 4 months old.
 She's pregnant again.
 Will she bring her newborns around the 4 month old kittens?

 After this litter of kittens, you'll need to try and trap the mother and have her fixed.
 In the meantime, you'll need to trap all the kitten and try to fix them or find good homes for them.
-This could be difficult if they are not use to being around people and they are already 4 months old.

 The stray cat that I have been feeding gave birth to a liter of five kittens two weeks ago.
 The box that they were living in was too small and smelled awful so my neighbor and I decided to transfer the kittens into a bigger box.
 We used the same bedding as the old box and moved them rather quickly as the mom was eating.